fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 Countdowns have three components: a countdown track, one or more triggers, and an outcome.

-The <em>countdown track</em> looks a lot like a stress track: it’s a row of boxes that you mark from left to right.
+The _countdown track_ looks a lot like a stress track: it’s a row of boxes that you mark from left to right.
 Every time you check off a box, the countdown gets closer to being over.

-A <em>trigger</em> is an event that marks a box on the countdown track.
+A _trigger_ is an event that marks a box on the countdown track.
 It can be as simple as “a minute/hour/day/exchange elapses” or as specific as “the evil villain takes a consequence or gets taken out.”

-When you mark the last box, the countdown ends and the <em>outcome</em> happens, whatever it is.
+When you mark the last box, the countdown ends and the _outcome_ happens, whatever it is.

 You can give your countdown more than one trigger if you want; perhaps the countdown proceeds at a predictable pace until something happens that accelerates it.
 You could also give a different trigger to each box on the countdown track, if you want a specific series of events to set off the outcome.